-- Another potential problem is that infected urine often has a higher pH, and therefore, acidification is probably more difficult.
+- Infected urine often has a higher pH, and therefore, acidification is probably more difficult.

-- Unfortunately, only ammonium chloride in daily doses of 1.5 and 3 g has statistically be proved to acidify urine.
+- Unfortunately, only ammonium chloride in daily doses of 1.5 and 3 g has statistically been proven to acidify urine.
 And it’s not available over the counter.

 So how would you go about using ascorbic acid for UTI treatment in a living organism, rather than in a lab?
 Let’s see how the process discussed in the study could theoretically be implemented in a living and breathing human body.